(Policy updated Dec 2018 – Page conflicts corrected June 2019)

 1.4 Membership subscription

 1.4.1 Annual subscription.
 All members will pay an annual subscription, the amount to be determined periodically by the Committee and ratified at the next Annual General Meeting.
-This shall be payable by Bankers order, or any other satisfactory means by 1st February in advance.
+This shall be payable by credit card (via WorldPay/Stripe/other online gateway) or Direct Debit (via GoCardless) by July in advance.

 1.4.2 Subscription arrears.
 A member, whose subscription is at least 12 months in arrears and who has been duly notified, shall cease to be a member of the Society.
 With the consent of the Committee, the member may be reinstated on payment of arrears.